NicholasHernon/LinearRegression/README.md

 SalePrice is the dependent variable for the regression model.
 After determining the correlation coefficient between independent variables in the dataset and SalePrice, 5 independent variables were selected for the model:

-* OverallQual - Overall Quality
+* Overall Quality
-* GrLivArea - Above Ground Living Area
+* Above Ground Living Area
-* GarageArea - Garage Area
+* Garage Area
-* TotalBsmtSF - Total Basement Square Feet
+* Total Basement Square Feet
-* YearBuilt - Construction Year
+* Construction Year

 After splitting the data into training and test datasets, sklearn.linear_model.LinearRegression is used to fit a linear model.